DarthBenro008/app-brickie/README.md

 packagename: "myapp"
 ```

-**Step 4:** Sit back and enjoy :D get your build delivered to telegram automatically on pull requests and commits on master branch!
+**Step 4:** Sit back and enjoy :D , get your build delivered to you on telegram automatically when a pull request or commit is created on master branch!

 ## Upcoming Features